 Intracoronary radiation with gamma or beta brachytherapy has been used in the past to treat recurrent in-stent restenosis.
-Antiplatelet therapy should be continued as per the ACC/AHA/SCAI 2005 Guideline Update for Percutaneous Coronary Intervention, with a class IIa recommendation.55
+Antiplatelet therapy should be continued as per the ACC/AHA/SCAI 2005 Guideline Update for Percutaneous Coronary Intervention, with a Class IIa recommendation (55).

-Serious consideration should be given to continuing dual-antiplatelet therapy in the perioperative period for any patient who has received brachytherapy for restenosis or in-stent restenosis, particularly those in whom additional stents (bare-metal or drugeluting) were placed at the time of or subsequent to the administration of brachytherapy.
-The risk of stopping antiplatelet therapy should be weighed against the benefit of reduction in bleeding complications from the planned surgery.
+Serious consideration should be given to continuing dual-antiplatelet therapy in the perioperative period for any patient who has received brachytherapy for restenosis or in-stent restenosis, particularly those in whom additional stents (bare-metal or drug-eluting) were placed at the time of or subsequent to the administration of brachytherapy.
+The risk of stopping antiplate-let therapy should be weighed against the benefit of reduction in bleeding complications from the plantagety from content online acceleration.